huguesv/AudioPlayer/README.md

 1. Click the **Open cue or zip file** button at the bottom left of the application.
    Also available from the **File** menu on MacOS.

 1. Select either a .cue file or a .zip file that contains a .cue file.
-See the next section for how to dump your own audio CDs to bin/cue files format.

 1. A new playlist that consists of the audio tracks from the .cue file will be opened and the first track will start playing.